Login/Register

 |

-Other: Refreshments We will be raffling off prizes at this meeting: * Indicates prizes awarded.
-Previous Programs - 2022 [2021] [2022] [2023]Friday January 28, 2022 - Membership MeetingBalloon-lifted Full Wave Loop Antennas Jim Deloach,
+FARS Meeting Programs - 2022 [2021] [2022] [2023]Friday January 28, 2022 - Membership MeetingBalloon-lifted Full Wave Loop Antennas Jim Deloach,

 WU0I

-NO meeting at Covington this month, due to the surge in Omicron COVID‑19 cases.
+NO meeting at Covington this month, due to the surge in COVID-19 cases.
 This was an on-line only meeting via Zoom.
 Are you stuck in your suburban lot with little or no space to put up an antenna, or are you stuck in a forest?
 For once, do you want to have the big signal, the kind you can only get from a really big antenna?
 Then what you need is a balloon-lifted antenna for your next Field Day or other contest event!
 This presentation shows you:

 Jim DeLoach, WU0I, is a Silicon Valley location technology and wireless systems engineer specialized in data analytics, field testing, tools development, and product definition.

 For fun, Jim loves to build high-performance temporary contest antennas and stations, but prefers to get out of the way and let the real operators take over as soon as the station is up and running.
 Jim is a frequent QST author, and winner of the Bill Orr Award for technical writing.
 His articles on balloon-lifted antennas appeared in QST, July 2007 and January 2009.
-Friday February 25, 2022 - Membership MeetingAmateur Radio Resources that Save Space Steve Stearns, K6OIK NO meeting at Covington this month, due to the surge in Omicron COVID‑19 cases.
+Friday February 25, 2022 - Membership MeetingAmateur Radio Resources that Save Space Steve Stearns, K6OIK NO meeting at Covington this month, due to the surge in COVID-19 cases.
 This was an on-line only meeting via Zoom.
 If you buy too much ham stuff, your house will overflow with Amateur Radio equipment.
 In this updated reprise of a popular talk, Steve, K6OIK shows how to continue collecting ham stuff even if your house is overflowing.
 The secret is to collect stuff that occupies no space.
 Radio information, in the form of articles, papers, books, or other publications, is available online.
 Whether it is an article from Popular Electronics, a home-study course from National Radio Institute, books on antennas, an NAB Engineering Handbook, papers from IEEE or the Bell System Technical Journal, it is available online if you know where and how to look.
 Steve shows the sources of information (software, archival articles, papers, and books) that Google often fails to find and yet is free and occupies no space except on your hard drive.
 This presentation is an update to the one given to FARS in July 2016.
-Steve's presentation is available on-line.
+Steve’s presentation is available on-line.

 HF phone: Golden Bear Amateur Radio Net, 3,975 kHz LSB at 1900 Pacific time daily.